pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### alt_update

-Sets alternate description for the element.
-Alternate description for the element is set in an order!
-If you want to skip some step, set false as default value for such step!
+Sets an alternate description for the element.
+The alternate description is established in a specific order.
+To skip a step, set the default value to false for that step.

 _keys and values:_
 - "[disable](#disable)" : false